 Amy Moorman is the archivist for the Martha Smith Archives and Research Center and is responsible for overseeing all of the operations and functions of the archives and special collections.
-Previously, she was archivist for the Wartburg College Archives and Archives of Iowa Broadcasting in Waverly, Iowa.
+Most recently, she was archivist for the Wartburg College Archives and Archives of Iowa Broadcasting in Waverly, Iowa.
 Other previous employers include Missouri State Archives, Missouri History Museum, and the Archdiocese of St. Louis Archives.
 She has a Master's in History from the University of New Hampshire, and is a Certified Archivist and Digital Archives Specialist.
 Amy is currently a member of several professional organizations, including the Midwest Archives Conference, Society of American Archivists (where she serves as lone arranger representative for Iowa), and Association of Moving Image Archivists (where she is a member of the Regional Audiovisual Archives and News, Documentary, and Television Committees).